lethang7794/devops-book/chap-08.md

   The password manager should support family or team plans, with:

   - Have tools for inviting new users, removing users, recovering user accounts, sharing.
-  - Have flows for onboarding, offboarding, revoking access, rotate secrets.
+  - Have flows for onboarding, off-boarding, revoking access, rotate secrets.

 - **Platform support**